gen-alpha-xtor/GenAlphaSchematics/readme.md

 }
 ```

 Note running the popular Unix `env` utility *can*, but often doesn't, produce output compatible with the `dotenv` file format.
 Particularly `env` often includes special characters (and whitespace) which is not escaped or quoted.
 If running `env` to produce a `dotenv` file, expect to have to do some manual editing.
 JSON encoding, particularly when written by popular libraries, should avoid this problem.
-For example the (two-line) Python script [env.py](https://raw.githubusercontent.com/gen-alpha-xtor/GenAlphaXtorSchematics/main/files/env.py) will produce a JSON file compatible with GenAlphaXtor:
+For example the (two-line) Python script [env.py](https://raw.githubusercontent.com/gen-alpha-xtor/GenAlphaSchematics/main/files/env.py) will produce a JSON file compatible with GenAlpha:

 ```python
 import os, json